Friday, August 2, 2013

 Most science fiction today is actually science fantasy, or rather science action.
 The science element is usually fairly minimal, and seldom explained except in the form of Star Trekesque technobabble, meaning it sounds scientific, but is actually just nonsense.

-Asimov being the proliferous polymath that he was centered his stories around core scientific principles often manifested in automated machines (robots), advanced computers, space travel, and how future technology will affect humans on a day-to-day basis.
-Asimov succeeds in connecting his audience to science fiction because the characters populating his novels were usually very familiar to mid-Twentieth Century readers.
+Asimov being the proliferous polymath that he was centered his stories around core scientific principles often manifested by advanced computers, robots, space travel, and how future technology will affect humans on a day-to-day basis.
+Asimov succeeds in connecting his audience to science fiction because the characters populating his novels were usually very familiar to mid-20th century readers.
 Instead of square–jawed space mercenaries like Han Solo from Star Wars, Asimov opts for a retired tailor as the protagonist in Pebble in the Sky, or a hard-boiled detective in The Caves of Steel.
 These are familiar faces that allow the reader to explore Asimov’s worlds without getting lost in the science, or the fantasy.

 Indeed, Asimov infuses distinctly human traits in the robot Andrew Martin in The Bicentennial Man or R. Daneel Olivaw in The Caves of Steel.
 These aren’t the mindless automatons of Buck Rogers and Flash Gordon, or even the silent film Metropolis.
 While the tension between human and artificial life forms is always present in Asimov’s works, the purpose of the robot protagonist is usually to explore what it means to be human an idea that influenced the character development of the android Commander Data on Star Trek: The Next Generation.